dlccyes/CollegeNotes/OtherNotes/Programming/Github Pages.md

 without the raw & endraw, the include tag will be rendered and the codes in `mathjax.html` will be injected, or if `mathjax.html` doesn't exist, the page built would fail

 https://stackoverflow.com/questions/3426182/how-to-escape-liquid-template-tags

+### view the CI/CD workflow
+go to the `Actions` tab and see all your past & current workflows

+to debug, click into the one failed and see the error messages